-Percentage (%) Mark

-0-56 fail (1)

-57-65 pass (2)

-66-75 satisfactory (3)

-76-84 good (4)

-85-100 excellent (5)
+Percentage (%)\ Mark 0-56fail (1) 57-65 pass (2) 66-75 satisfactory (3) 76-84 good (4) excellent (5) 85-100 tests/exams.

-\Percentage values may slightly vary depending on the actual number of questions in the tests/exams.
+\Percentage values may slightly vary depending on the actual number of questions in the

 The final exam consists of a written exam and an oral examination.
 The written test is composed of multiple choice questions arranged into three modules: general chemistry; organic chemistry; bioorganic and bioinorganic chemistry.
 The student may get exemption from any module(s) of the final written exam in case (s)he successfully completed the control tests of the corresponding module.
 Results of control tests and exam modules can be carried to B or C chance exams.
 The student can only pass the written part of the exam if the result of all three modules is at least "pass (2)".
 The second part of the final exam is an oral exam covering all three modules.
 Only students who passed the written exam qualify to sit the oral exam.